Inotila/by_ino_ati/README.md

 Furthermore, I have ran my JavaScript file through jshint and have no major issues apart from ES6 warnings.
 No errors are reported in the DevTools either.

-## User testing and feedback

 ## Deployment
 This project has been deployed on heroku.
 The live link to project is: <a href="https://by-ino-ati.herokuapp.com/" target="_blank">by_ino_ati</a>
 The steps to deploy this project are:

+I created the app on herokus site and i made my set my configvars to match the ones in my workspace

-From the GitHub repository navigate to the settings option.
+From the GitHub I logged into heroku

-Select the Main Branch, from the source section.

-And after selecting the Main Branch, provide the link to the website.
+I then signed into the app that I wanted to deploy

+i changed my debug to False and removed my disablestaic configvar

+I added, commited and pushed.
+And then i pushed to heroku main.

 ## Credits/Reference
 This work is the original work of Inotila Nghaamwa, however the following resources were used to supplement:

 ### Code
-I used similar coding approaches to that which was used for the love maths run-through.
-Particularly the event listeners.
-Furthermore, i used the social media links from the love-running run-through and made a few small changes to it.
+I used similar coding approaches to that which was used for the i think and therefore I blog.
+Particularly the Post and comment method.
+I therefore added my own custom model in MailingList.
+In addition I used a similar timeout funciton to make the message alert timeout.

 ### Media
-All images used are the property of Inotila Nghaamwa, I created them images using adobe software.
-The sound clip used was downloaded on a site that offers free sound clips.
+All images used are the property of Inotila Nghaamwa.

 ### Credits